First, I’d like to express my gratitude to the authors of the following articles or posts online that helped me to prepare my trip :

-The valley is home to numerous small villages inhabited by people from different close ethnical groups.
+The valley is the most populated area of the Papua highlands (see Indonesian geography).
+It’s the starting point of different itineraries in and out of the valley, leading you to to numerous small villages inhabited by people from different close ethnical groups.
 The most famous are Dani, Yali, Lani but some other can be found in more secluded area like the Mek.

 I recommend you to read the first paragraph of this article on East-Indonesia.
 I’m gonna just quote the last sentence but go read the rest (it’s only a couple of lines) :